laravel/docs/filesystem.md

     Storage::copy('old/file1.jpg', 'new/file1.jpg');

-The `move` method may be used to move an existing file to a new location:
+The `move` method may be used to rename or move an existing file to a new location:

     Storage::move('old/file1.jpg', 'new/file1.jpg');